By Dr. John A. Papa, DC, FCCPOR(C)

 · Have your MD or pharmacist review your medications.
 Some medications can cause dizziness and weakness, which can affect your balance and perception.
 Make sure that your MD or pharmacist explains all of the possible side effects of your medications.

 Although the risk of falling increases as you get older, there are some simple things people of all ages can do to prevent falls.
-In the event that you suffer an injury from a fall, you should contact a licensed health professional.
+In the event that you fall and suffer a muscle or joint injury that does not subside, you should contact a licensed health professional.
 For more information, visit www.nhwc.ca.
-The author credits the CCA in the preparation of this educational information for use by its members and the public.
+The author credits the Canadian Chiropractic Association (CCA) in the preparation of this educational information for use by its members and the public.

 This article is a basic summary for educational purposes only.
 It is not intended, and should not be considered, as a replacement for consultation, diagnosis or treatment by a duly licensed health practitioner.